What is the Fulmer Cup?

 This is the one every coach dreams of… granted, it’s a nightmare, but it’s still a dream: the Fulmer Cup goes to the D1 team whose cumulative team score pushes it to the top.
 A team must have two separate players arrested or cited to qualify for the team award.

 Given to the individual player who contributes the most points to his team during the season, OR has the most incredible incident that resulted in Fulmer Cup points.
-Named after Ellis T. Jones III, the first winner of the individual award and the reason the team award requires at least two players from a team to qualify.

 The Coach Mike Haywood “Leading by Example” Award